-As at December 31, 2022, the Company had 1,784,667 RSUs outstanding which will be settled through the issuance of Common Shares in accordance with the applicable vesting schedules.
-There are no DSUs and PSUs outstanding as at December 31, 2022.
+As at December 31, 2024, the Company had 4,938,538 RSUs outstanding, of which 3,067,086 RSUs were non-vested.
+Non-vested RSUs will vest in accordance with the applicable vesting schedules.
+Vested RSUs will be settled through the issuance of Common Shares or cash in accordance with the Amended and Restated LTIP.
+There are no DSUs and PSUs outstanding as at December 31, 2024.